 Art, architecture, food, culture and history….Florence has it all.
 The nucleus of the Renaissance should be at the top of your travel list if you haven’t already visited.
 Unlike Rome and Milan, Florence has a much more “homey” feel to it.
 It’s easy to immerse oneself in the Florentine lifestyle and find yourself never wanting to leave.
 This guide is a compilation of our favorite attractions, restaurants, accommodations, and things to do.
-Plus we also provided a few helpful phrases that you’ll want to leverage not only in Florence, but all throughout Italy.
+Plus we also provided a few helpful phrases that you’ll want to leverage not only in Florence but all throughout Italy.
+We have built this Florence city guide over the last few years after living in Florence and having returned on an annual basis.
+If you have any specific questions about Florence, please feel free to contact us.

 As far as location within the city, we suggest one of the following areas: Piazza del Duomo, Piazza Santo Spirito, Piazza Santa Croce, Piazza Santa Maria Novella or Piazza del Carmine.
 Each piazza has a unique vibe and is within walking distance to any of the main attractions in Florence.